 Nothing will keep your head warmer than a traditional trapper hat, especially those made with real fur or sheepskin pelts.
 These stunning hats are designed to be worn in the coldest of conditions.
 They have earflaps that fold down and tie under your chin, perfect for when you need more warm coverage on your exposed ears and jaw.

-If you’re the type of man who feels “exposed” without wearing a hat on your head, we hope you’ve discovered several men’s hat styles on our list that appeal to you.
+If you’re the type of man who feels “exposed” without wearing a hat on his head, we hope you’ve discovered several men’s hat styles on our list that appeal to you.
 When in doubt, visit your local haberdashery and ask one of the knowledgeable salespeople for their professional advice about which type of hat will look good on you.